nsantander1095/social-network-api/README.md

 * Can post reactions to thoughts
 * Can delete a reaction to a thought by the thought ID and the reaction ID

+Side note: There is a file for seeds but the app does not currently have the functionality to seed.

 ## Visuals

-To see a full walkthrough of how to initialize and operate the application, please follow this [link]().
+To see a full walkthrough of how to initialize and operate the application, please follow this [link](https://drive.google.com/file/d/1pp1G6T3B3UDAieZWQ4R_VhJ1ixykCVhE/view?usp=sharing).